seanrich92/seanrich92.github.io/_posts/2024-05-30-sprite-animation-generator.markdown

 ## Closing Thoughts

 As this was my venture into creating a custom tool in Unity, it took some time to create this tool (2 weeks total) and it wasn't the best but I was happy when I finished it.
 I should've thought of adding a preview of the animation that will be generated from the sprites but it slipped my mind.
-I found this is a good exercise to start in creating custom tools for unity as it wasn't too complex but it wasn't also too easy.
+I found this is a good starting exercise when creating custom tools for unity as it wasn't too complex but it wasn't also too easy.

 I also would recommend for those who can't create their own tools to look into these asset store assets for 2d animation.